hoshiyuki-tamako/class-transformer-for-array/README.md

   if (e instanceof ClassTransformerForArrayError) {

   }
-  // if parent class not register if (e instanceof UnknownClassError) {
+  // if class not register

-  }
-  // if child class type not register if (e instanceof UnknownTypeError) {
+  if (e instanceof UnknownClassError) {

   }
 }